 - I get to experience a whole new world as I interact with each student and learn more about their work.
 My perspective has grown, and my world has grown broader as I have taught human resource managers, marketing executives, and data analysts.
 I was even pleasantly surprised when I got to teach students working with a big pharmaceutical company during the pandemic – it was interesting to hear what was being done to produce an effective vaccine!

-- Teaching my Business English students helps me to travel the world and experience different cultures and jobs from the comfort of my home.
+- Having a job teaching Business English students helps me to travel the world and experience different cultures and jobs from the comfort of my home.
 I look forward to visiting these countries in person in the near future!

 Joshua Sohn, from the U.S., teaching military English in Saudi Arabia